 So, you have found the perfect student job for you.
 The next step may seem a daunting process especially if it is your first job application.
+While finding a part-time job as a student requires effort, making your application matters equally!
 However, we are here to help!
-Carry on reading to find out the top ways to stand out with your application!
+Carry on reading to find out the top job application tips for students to stand out with your application!

 Check that it suits you as you do not want to go through the whole process to find that the hours are not suitable, or that it is on the other side of the city.
 So, do your research before applying and ask yourself if it is something that you have an interest in, to ensure that it is the right job for you.

 Winning a race is definitely the goal for a sprinter, however, when it comes to applying to jobs, ensure that you go with the slow and steady wins the race motto.
-Take your time researching the company so that you understand the job in which you are applying for.
-This way you can make your application the best it can be!
+Take your time researching the company so that you understand the job for which you are applying.
+This way you can make your application the best it can be.

 With that being said, don’t leave it so late that you miss the deadline!
 Sometimes, the company will advertise the closing date for applications, however, be wary that some recruiters may close the application page early if they receive a large volume of applicants.